jturnercode/wrapg/README.md

 ## Usage

-### Connection
+### Connection Parameters

-Before you get started is is recommended to create .env file in main project directory.
+Before you get started is is recommended to create .env file in main project directory to store connection parameters.
-The .env file should contain below specific named variables that follow postgres connection parameter key words.
+Wrapg will read the .env file via pipenv (future: will remove need for pipenv) and set default connection parameters.
-Wrapg will auto-import the specified default connectionn parameters and make all functions ready to be executed.
+The .env file should contain below specific named variables that follow postgres connection parameter key words as shown below.

 ```
 # Database connection parameters